Inspection

 actual local size

-A size dimension that indicates the measurement of a section of a feature that is formed by an intersecting imaginary plane.
-Also called cross-sectional dimension, actual local size is often measured with calipers or a micrometer.
+An unrelated size dimension that indicates the measurement of an imaginary plane that intersects a feature.
+The actual local size, also called the cross-sectional dimension, is often measured with calipers or a micrometer.

 actual mating envelope

 A measuring instrument with a pair of jaws on one end and a long beam containing a marked scale of unit divisions.
-The jaws can measure both internal and external features.
+Caliper jaws can measure both internal and external features.

 circular runout

 A two-dimensional geometric tolerance that controls the form, orientation, and location of multiple cross sections of a cylindrical part as it rotates.
-Circular runout is a related tolerance.
+Circular runout is one of two types of runout tolerances.

 circularity